adokoy001/MapReduce-Framework-Simple/README.md

 ## _worker_

-_worker_ method starts MapReduce worker server using Starlet HTTP server over Plack when Starlet and Plack::Handler::Starlet is installed (or not, startup by single process plack server)
+_worker_ method starts MapReduce worker server using Starlet HTTP server over Plack when Starlet and Plack::Handler::Starlet is installed (or not, startup by single process plack server).
+If you need to startup worker as plackup on the environment that has Starlet installed, please set force\_plackup => 1 when _new_.

 Warning: Worker server do eval remote code.
 Please use this server at secure network.